Koffi Olomide: 1985–1986: Diva, Tcha Tcho, Ngobila, and Quartier Latin International

 Koffi's third studio album, Diva, arranged by Rigo Bamundélé, was released in 1985.
-It was recorded at the La Madeleine studio in Brussels and produced by the Belgian record label Espera.
+It was recorded at the Studio Madeleine in Brussels and produced by the Belgian record label Espera.
 Initially released as an LP record, it subsequently became accessible in additional formats such as cassette and CD.
-Koffi wrote and composed all tracks and collaborated with other musicians, including Popolipo on bass and electric guitars, Meridjo Belobi on drums, and Manzeku Djerba on percussion, along with vocalists Carlyto Lassa, Debaba, and Général Defao.
+Koffi wrote and composed all tracks and collaborated with musicians from Zaïko Langa Langa, including Popolipo on bass and electric guitars, Meridjo Belobi on drums, and Djerba Manzeku on percussion, along with vocalists from Choc Stars, such as Carlyto Lassa, Debaba, and Général Defao.

-Diva introduced Koffi's tcha tcho (often spelled Tchatcho and alternately known as "soukous love") style of music—a slower, sensuous variant of soukous that focused on love, interpersonal relationships, and opulence.
+Diva introduced Koffi's tcha tcho (often spelled Tchatcho) style of music—his personal slower, sensuous variant of Congolese rumba that focused on love, interpersonal relationships, and opulence.
 The style was widely emulated by many artists and was notably appealing to young women.
 The West Africa Publishing Company described Koffi's style as "an irresistible concoction" while American music journalist Robert Christgau referred to it as floating light synthesizers on the most subtle Kinshasa–Paris rhythms.

 While working on his forthcoming album, Ngobila, Koffi made appearances on the records Olomidé et Yakini Kiese (with Yakini Kiese) and Olomidé et Fafa de Molokaï (with Fafa de Molokaï).
 Ngobila was released in 1986 but did not garner considerable success.
 The album's eponymous lead single narrates the tale of a man standing on a port quay, witnessing the departure of his beloved, uncertain if fate would reunite them.
 Later that year, Koffi established the group Quartier Latin International.
 His solo records and Quartier Latin albums were then released alternately, with the same musical personnel.

 1987–1989: Rue D'Amour, Henriquet, and Elle et Moi

 At the start of 1987, rumors spread that Koffi had succumbed to AIDS in Europe.
 This enormously affected Koffi, rousing him to compose the song "Ngulupa", in which he responds to his critics with the lyrics: "Bomoni té, boyoki yango, tika kotuba koloba, tuba tuba eza mabé" (you haven't seen anything, only heard; stop talking about things you don't know; verbal diarrhea is a bad thing).
 He also addresses illness in "Dieu Voit Tout", singing, "Kuna na mboka lola ata bato oyo ya sida, bazuaka pe kimia oyo ya seko" (at least in heaven, there is eternal peace even for those who suffer from AIDS).

 In mid-1987, Koffi released his fifth studio album, Rue D'Amour, which was later reissued in CD format in 1992 by Sonodisc under the title Golden Star dans Stéphie.
 The record featured backing vocals by Nyboma, bass guitar by Rigo Bamundélé, drum programming by Gérard Weiss, drums by Ringo Moya, and synthesizer work by Manu Lima.
-Songs on the album explored themes of love, such as "Stéphie", and jealousy towards Koffi, in "Petit frères ya Yesus" and "Droits de l'homme".
+Songs on the album explored themes of love, such as "Stéphie", and jealousy towards Koffi, in "Petit frère ya Jésus" and "Droits de l'homme".
 The track "Mosika na Miso" was a tribute to Claudien Likulia, son of General Norbert Likulia Bolongo.